dhis2/climate-tools/docs/contribute.md

 This page describes guidelines if you're a developer or want to contribute back to Climate Tools.

+## Share your use case

+We advise you to start by adding a new topic in this category of our Community of Practice: [Development > Climate Tools](https://community.dhis2.org/c/development/climate-tools/93).
+Describe what you want to achieve, and how you plan to implement it.
+This will allow us to have a discussion around the topic, which tools to use, and how we can make it generic and reusable to benefit our community.
+After this initial discussion you should be ready to start with the implementation.

 ## Developer setup

 If you're a developer who wants to contribute to Climate Tools, we recommend fetching the latest main branch on Github and installing directly from source (development mode):